RicAuc/SeaSlugSpectra/bib/Classification_Guided_Colour_Palette.md

 ## Motivation for Classification-Based Palette Extraction

-Nudibranchs present particular challenges due to:

-- Varying degrees of contrast and tonal modulation
-- Morphologies with blended, layered, or segmented pigmentation
+Nudibranchs present particular challenges due to: (i) varying degrees of contrast and tonal modulation and (ii) Morphologies with blended, layered, or segmented pigmentation.
 To address these challenges, the current framework classifies images into one of several **Visual Signature Types**, each guiding the design of the palette extraction strategy.
-This allows for palettes that are not only technically consistent but also **aesthetically and biologically meaningful**.

 ---